haedarrfd/my-starship-shell/README.md

 ## Introduction

 oh-my-starship is my customized terminal prompt for the [Z shell](https://en.wikipedia.org/wiki/Z_shell) (zsh).
 While [Starship](https://starship.rs/) is compatible with various shells beyond zsh.
-I chose it over Starship instead of [Powerlevel10k](https://github.com/romkatv/powerlevel10k) due to its ease of customization.
+I chose Starship over [Powerlevel10k](https://github.com/romkatv/powerlevel10k) due to its ease of customization.
 Starship allows you to create a prompt that is either minimalistic or feature-rich as you would like it to be.

 ## 📸 Screenshot

 ## ⚡️ Requirements

 - A compatible shell: **bash**, **zsh**, **fish**, **powershell**, or any other shell.
 - A terminal emulator installed.
-I'm using **Alacritty** btw.
+I use **Alacritty** btw.
 - A Nerd Font installed and enabled in your terminal.

 ## 📦 Installation